 Sexual Assault, Relationship Violence & Stalking Services

-Jen Luettel Schweer, MA, LPC
+- Jen Luettel Schweer, MA, LPC

-Jennifer Wiggins, MA
+- Jennifer Wiggins, MA

-- Assistance in accessing medical care
+- Assistance in accessing or making the decision to access medical care

-- Student and/or criminal judicial systems
+- Assistance with student and/or criminal judicial systems

-- Safety planning
+- Personal safety planning

 - Academic assistance